isac322/OneDrive-SDK-java/README.md

 - downloading file (async: almost complete)
 - searching file or folder (by name or content)
-- fetching metadata of folder, file (by path)
-- creating folder (solely by path or id, without parent object)
 - creating file and upload it (async)
 - sharing folder or file
 - downloading whole folder